chadwickbureau/baseballdatabank/core/readme2014.txt

 2.1 MASTER table

-playerID       A unique code asssigned to each player.
+playerID       A unique code assigned to each player.
 The playerID links
                  the data in this file with records in the other files. birthYear      Year player was born birthMonth     Month player was born